 After a few weeks abroad it was nice to get home to the North of England and have a little recreational rest.
 What made it even more special was that my eldest son surprised me with a visit up to stay for a short while.
 Always truly wonderful to see him and have him around 🙂

 Added to this was the fact that the sun decided to shine and the hills had turned true green.
 Was time to explore some more locally.
 Yes I find it hard to sit and rest.
-This time we headed just over the border into Scotland from Northumberland.
+This time we headed just over the border via the A68 into Scotland from Northumberland.
 The historical town of Jedburgh.

 Upon entering Jedburgh from the South you are immediately struck by the abbey rising up above the banks of Jed Water.
 Founded in 12th Century and bruised by Border Wars hundreds of years later the building is now an incredible looking ruin.
 Its scale and shape against the sky really captures you.

 It is not on the coast or within the National Park, but, Jedburgh I soon realised offers one of those great examples of a great base for a low cost holiday within our own shores.
 History, miles of nature, Royal stories, castles and much more all within such a short distance.
-I know I will be up here more, the exploration page is open
+I know I will be up here more, the exploration page is open.

 If you need your digital fix then this is all catered for too all too well.
 Proudly boasting itself a covered free Wifi town.
 Well, you know I liked that.

-A gem though is the little building not too far from the town centre and abbey, the home that was once the abode for Mary Queen of Scots in 1566.
+A gem though is the little building not too far from the town centre and abbey, the home that was once the home for Mary Queen of Scots in 1566.
 The building still stands today (below) and is immaculately kept.
 It houses a museum for those who want to learn lots more.